ErikElcsics/Build-Language-Translator-Local-Streamlit--Translates-English-Spanish-French-Python-Code/README.md

 # 🌍 Build Local Language Translator - Translates English, Spanish and French with Streamlit and Python Code.

-This project is a lightweight, offline-capable translation app for English, Spanish, and French using MarianMT models.
+Build a lightweight, offline-capable translation app for English, Spanish, and French using MarianMT models.

 # Features
 - Local Translation: No API keys or internet required after setup